Code-Institute-Submissions/ms1-waterstationsireland/README.md

 - Users will be alerted if any of the required fields are left blank or filled out incorrectly.

 #### Navigation Bar
-- Will remain fixed to the top of each page for consistency across all pages and devices; it will take on a hamburger menu style on smaller devices for a cleaner and less cramped appearance.
+- Will remain fixed to the top of each page for consistency across all pages and devices
+- It will take on a hamburger menu style on smaller devices for a cleaner appearance.
 - Will contain clear names of each site page for navigation ease.

 #### Footer
 - Will remain fixed at the bottom of each page for consistency across all pages and devices.
-- Will contain the company’s contact information; phone and email, as well as a link to the contact form on the Contact Page.
+- Will contain the company’s contact information; phone and email, as well as a link to the contact form on the *Contact Page*.
 - Will contain links to the company’s social media accounts; Twitter, Facebook and Instagram, in the form of the appropriate icons.
 - Will contain two logos as requested by the company; their own and *Guaranteed Irish*.